woojunshim/TRIAGE/python/README.md

 "disc.py" is the main script to run the TRIAGE analysis.
 It requires (i) input expression matrix (e.g. "example_input.txt") and (ii) repressive tendency score (RTS) file (e.g. "human_rts.txt") both of which are plain text files.
 You can find the both files in the repository.

 Input expression file is a matrix that defines expression values of genes across samples (where rows are genes and columns are samples).
 See "example_input.txt" below (which is also included in the repository).
+This toy example is RNA-seq data (RPKM normalised) for 3 selected Roadmap samples.

 <example_input.txt>